IlyaGrebnov/libsais/README.md

 The libsais is released under the [Apache License Version 2.0](LICENSE "Apache license")

 ## Changes
+* April 21, 2023 (2.7.3)
+  * CMake script for library build and integration with other projects.
 * April 18, 2023 (2.7.2)
   * Fixed out-of-bound memory access issue for large inputs (libsais64).
 * June 19, 2022 (2.7.1)
   * Improved cache coherence for ARMv8 architecture.
 * April 12, 2022 (2.7.0)